fzi-forschungszentrum-informatik/P3IV/docs/sections/misc.md

 ## Citation

-I haven't published the simulation framework as publication yet.
-Still, I would appreciate a citation if you use this framework or a utility function part of it in your research.
-You can use the `bibtex` entry below.
+This repository consists of almost twenty thousand lines of code (as of July'21).
+If you use any part of this framework or utility functions in your research, I would appreciate a citation to this work.

 ```bibtex
 @misc{p3iv,
   title = {P3IV: Probabilistic Prediction and Planning Simulator for Intelligent Vehicles},